Our Approach to Materials and Making

 Honest claims are stronger than perfect-sounding ones

-Our internal sourcing guidelines have at times limited what we offer.
-They have not limited the work we produce โ€” they have only kept us out of materials that cause harm we cannot defend.
-The constraints have not made our jewellery less beautiful.
-They have, we think, made it more meaningful.
+Our internal sourcing guidelines have, at times, limited what we offer.
+They have not limited the work we produce — they have kept us from materials that cause harm we cannot defend.

-We believe the science of climate change.
+We believe in the science of human-induced climate change.
 We have always used renewable power where we could control the choice, and we prefer materials with lower carbon footprints where the comparison is honest.
 We don't pretend any single jewellery purchase will move the climate needle.
-We do think the cumulative weight of small, deliberate choices โ€” by businesses, by customers, by anyone with the option โ€” is most of how anything actually changes.
+We do think the cumulative weight of small, deliberate choices — by businesses, by customers, by anyone with the option — is most of what actually changes anything.

 If something on this page raises a question, write to us.
 We would rather have the conversation than dodge it.